CopticScriptorium/IACS2022/annis-tutorial.md

   2. Download your query results using the [process described above](#download) and post them on your own site; link to them in your publication.
   3. Link to your query on our ANNIS site.

-_Important note:  the URLs for the query and result links are stable, but the core text data may change if we update the corpus or documents you are querying.
+_Important note:  the URLs for the query and result links should remain stable, but the core text data may change if we update the corpus or documents you are querying.
 We update regularly to add more documents to a corpus, to add new annotations, or to make corrections.  **We encourage all researchers to download query results and cite the version number(s)and date(s) of the data used.**_